ot-kun/OTMiner/README.md

 ## Modification
 - Mainly rewrite the whole SHA calculation and Fully utilized the hardware acceleration.
 Just setup, plug-in and see the result.
-- Not working well with public-pool(not sure why), if you using your own ckpool build from github should be fine.
+~~- Not working well with public-pool(not sure why), if you using your own ckpool build from github should be fine.~~
 - Wifi Setup and stratrum handling mainly using NerdMiner v2

 ## Install from website